 Warrenton is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Oregon.
 With a population of 6,324 people and two associated neighborhoods, Warrenton is the 79th largest community in Oregon.

-Warrenton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Warrenton is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Being a small city, Warrenton does not have a public transit system used by locals to get to and from work.

-The education level of Warrenton citizens is a little higher than the average for US cities and towns: 21.07% of adults in Warrenton have at least a bachelor's degree.
+The citizens of Warrenton are slightly better educated than the national average of 21.84% for all cities and towns, with 21.07% of adults in Warrenton having a bachelor's degree or advanced degree.

 The per capita income in Warrenton in 2022 was $36,172, which is middle income relative to Oregon and the nation.
 This equates to an annual income of $144,688 for a family of four.
 However, Warrenton contains both very wealthy and poor people as well.